 Geospatial technology is constantly evolving, and as it integrates with other sciences, its applications are seemingly becoming limitless.
-One area that has historically faltered in overall innovation, though, is the geo mapping of drone footage.
+One area that has historically faltered in overall innovation, though, is the geo mapping of drone footage and drone mapping software.
 Few organizations have taken a leadership role in this area, and this could be attributed to a lack of awareness of potential advances across industries.

 One of the biggest issues facing the advancement of geospatial technology in drone videos, however, is the idea that combining captured footage with geographic information system (GIS) data is simply too difficult.
 While this belief may have once had merit, the emergence of tools like VIDIZMO has muted many of these arguments.